prplfoundation/prplMesh/CONTRIBUTING.md

 When it's time for review, please transition the issue manually to the "In review" state.
 We're looking at possibly automating this in the future, but it still needs to be done manually for now.
 Make sure the JIRA issue has an informative description; it will form the basis of any discussion of the feature or bug in question, so you want to make sure that the description makes the problem clear.
-You can then copy the description to the pull request description (it's OK if they're the same).
+You can then copy the description to the merge request description (it's OK if they're the same).
 You may need to adjust the syntax manually if you do this, though.

-JIRA uses a syntax that's different from the markdown used by github/gitlab.
+JIRA uses a syntax that's different from the markdown used by gitlab.
 It's described [here](https://jira.prplfoundation.org/secure/WikiRendererHelpAction.jspa)

 ### Copyright